linode/apl-docs/docs/for-devs/get-started/lab-1.md

 - Grafana
 - Trivy Operator
 - Tekton
-- OPA/Gatekeeper
-- Knative

-Each lab will show the required K8s application to te activated.

-Also make sure to sign into Gitea:
+- Gatekeeper (with option `Disable validating webhook` set to true)

+After receiving the login credentials, make sure to sign-in to Gitea for the first time:

 - Open Gitea
 - Click on `sign-in` in the top left
 - Do not sign in with your username and password, but click on `Sign in with OpenID`

-After signing in for the first time, the platform administrator can now provide you access to the Git repositories of the team in Gitea.
+After signing in for the first time, the platform administrator will need to provide you access to the Git repositories of the team in Gitea.

-## Install required software

-Make sure you have installed the following minimal software:

-- [Kubectl](https://kubernetes.io/docs/tasks/tools/), the Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.

-Optionally install:

-- [Docker](https://docs.docker.com/get-docker/) or any other alternative ;-)
-- [Helm](https://helm.sh/docs/intro/install/) for installing Helm charts
-- [k9s](https://k9scli.io/) or [Lens](https://k8slens.dev/) to get a better UI to manage Kubernetes resources